A Different Approach to Content Strategy and Justification

 Complexity is inherent in B2B purchases that are not repeat or transactional in nature.
 The “new paradigm” or complex value sale involves many members on the buying team.
 They have a lot to learn, unlearn, and discuss as they try to reach buying consensus.

-Buyers need relevant, insight-based, educational content that supports this objective.
+Buyers need situation-relevant, insight-based, educational content that supports this objective.

 Content is the way knowledge, communication and learning support are packaged and delivered.
 It’s essential to individual and functional performance, as well as top business results.

-To make the right impact content has to be designed and developed “on purpose.”
+To make the right impact content has to be designed and developed “on purpose, by design.”
+Let’s start referring to this as “Situation-ready Content.”
+This is a sharper image, that contains the question: “well, is it?”

 Covey Principle #2 — Begin With the End in Mind